estebanmunchjones2019/takeaways/node/node.md

 💡use the Debug console to access variables and test some methods on them.
 To change the value of variables, just use the Variables section of the debugger and double click and edit the values

+### Express.js

+framework for funeling requests into middlewares, with clean and elegant code.

+TODO: Listen to voice memos and take notes